No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 If you’re going on a winter hike or you’re an Alaskan logger, Wigwam Merino Comfort Hiker Socks are for you.
 Even from personal experience, I’ve found it difficult to find a warm work sock that won’t make my boot feel like it’s a size too small.
 By relying on specific material types and warming technology, these socks work smarter, not harder.

-Most Rugged: Camel City Mill Heavyweight Wool Work Sock
+Most Durable: Camel City Mill Heavyweight Wool Work Sock

-Camel City Mill literally only has two socks: the Lightweight and the Heavyweight, and I definitely didn’t want to leave this one off the list because it’s a durable little beast of a sock.
+Camel City Mill literally only has two socks: the Boot Wool Work Socks and the Heavyweight, and I definitely didn’t want to leave this one off the list because it’s my top pick for durable socks.

-Like the Lightweight, the Camel City Mill Heavyweight is made with Ironside Merino wool, but has heavy cushion in the toe, heel, and throughout the footbed for extra comfort.
+Like the Boot Wool Work Socks, the Camel City Mill Heavyweight is made with Ironside Merino wool, but has heavy cushion in the toe, heel, and throughout the footbed for extra comfort.
 There’s also extra padding through the calf, so this is a great sock for western work boots or any boot 8″ and taller.

-I’ll probably be rocking my Heavyweights all winter long because they keep my feet warm, but because they’re wool, my feet don’t get sweaty.
+I’ll probably be rocking my Heavyweights all winter long because they keep my feet warm.
+And since they’re wool, my feet don’t get sweaty.

 What I Like

-• They’re over the calf socks and they stay up for at least 12 hours without having to adjust them.
+They’re mid-calf socks and they stay up for at least 12 hours without having to adjust them.

 What I Don’t Like

-• They only come in size L, which will fit guys with boot sizes 8-12.
+They only come in size L and XL, which will fit guys with boot sizes 8-13.

 What Other Reviewers Say